Mean as Fair Share

 What is Mean as Fair Share in Statistics?

 The mean (average) represents what each person would get if the total were divided equally among everyone.
+It is calculated by adding all values and dividing by the count, giving a single number that summarizes the center of the data.

-Why is Mean as Fair Share important?
+What is the Mean as Fair Share formula?

 Next Steps